2021 Year End Planning Checklist

 Harvest unrealized losses to offset realized gains.

 • If you have taken profits and have realized gains in your investment portfolio this year, congratulations!
 Be sure to evaluate opportunities to harvest unrealized losses, thereby offsetting previously recognized gains.
-If your realized losses exceed your realized gains, your excess losses can be to offset ordinary taxable income² up to $3,000.
+If your realized losses exceed your realized gains, your excess losses can offset ordinary taxable income up to $3,000.
 Losses beyond $3,000 are carried forward in any future tax year until exhausted.
 This excess loss is known as tax-loss carry forward.

-• Be sure check the capital gain estimates for your actively managed mutual funds.
+• Be sure to check the capital gain estimates for your actively managed mutual funds.
 Most fund companies have announced their estimated capital gain distributions and will distribute those gains in November and December.

-• Be careful not to run afoul of the IRS’s Wash Sale Rules which basically states that you must wait at least 31 days before buying back a security you sold at a loss.
+• Be careful not to run afoul of the IRS’s Wash Sale Rules which basically state that you must wait at least 31 days before buying back a security you sold at a loss.

 Give to charity.

-• Gifting cash or appreciated stock to your favorite causes, should be done no later than December 31, 2021.
+• Gifting cash or appreciated stock to your favorite causes should be done no later than December 31, 2021.
 Be sure to allow ample processing time if you are gifting shares of appreciated stock as processing times can be slow at year and during the holidays.

 • If you’re subject to Required Minimum Distributions (RMD) and you also plan to give to a qualified charity, you can use some or all of your RMD to make a Qualified Charitable Donation.